-The league arranges schedules, recruits League Governor, monitors teams and players, develops league rules, coordinates referees, etc.
+The league arranges schedules, monitors teams and players, develops league rules, co-ordinates referees, etc.

 Teams play games against all other teams within their Division.
 No standings are kept.
 There are no exhibition, tournament or playoff games.

 Can I be affiliated to other teams?